barbarer/py4e-int/_sources/functions/funcWithListsAndLoops.rst

 .. activecode:: flal_ac_inifite
     :caption: Example infinite loop

     Try running the code below.
-You can also step through the code usign the "Show CodeLens" button.
+You can also step through the code using the "Show CodeLens" button.
     ~~~~
     def example():
         count = 0